-In part 1 we looked at writing PLC programs to control a traffic light using discrete bits and then using timed sequencing using indirect addressing.
-We will now look at how we can use indirect addressing for inputs as well as output to control the sequence in the program.
+In part 1, we looked at writing PLC programs to control a traffic light using discrete bits and timed sequencing using indirect addressing.
+We will now look at how we can use indirect addressing for inputs and output to control the sequence in the program.

 Let’s look at an example of controlling pneumatic (air) cylinders.

 This site contains a video of the three cylinders and the sequence required.

 This program will have the following inputs.
 Even though no sensors are mounted on the cylinders, it is best to have sensor inputs when the cylinder is extended (out) and retracted (in)